Last updated: 28.10.2024

 <loadcarrierscanning enabled="true"/><!-- enable/disable load carrier scanning true or false -->

-This is what it can look like in Terminal.Settings:
+This is what it could look like in Terminal.Settings, loadcarrierscanning is added, see line 9:

 Example of the part of Terminal.settings that determines the main menu choices